-To prevent buying multiple identities, a fraction of the reward is frozen as a stake in the network, and the coins can be taken only when “killing” your own identity in Idena.
-When buying and identity, the buyer receives a copy of the private key.
-The initial owner of the identity can any time afterward invalidate the identity and get the frozen coins.
-So, the buyer is at risk that the purchased identity can be “killed” any time in the future.
+To prevent buying multiple accounts, a fraction of the reward is frozen as a stake in the network, and the coins can be taken only when “killing” your own identity in Idena.
+When buying an account, the buyer receives a copy of the private key.
+The initial owner can any time afterward invalidate the account and get the frozen coins.
+So, the buyer is at risk that the purchased accounty can be “killed” any time in the future.

 A Turing test is widely used online to tell humans from bots in the form of the CAPTCHA.
 Ironically, it is quite useless to prove humanness as it relies on a kind of perception for which AI can be trained.